theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/table.md

 {: .box-tip }
 **Tip:** ODP component is a more convenient option for incremental extraction e.g., using [extractors](./odp/odp-extractors).

-### To Use Table Component
+### How to use the Table component

-1. Drag & drop "Xtract Table" to your Alteryx workflow.
+1. Drag & drop the "Xtract Table" component to your Alteryx workflow.
 2. Select an SAP connection, navigate to **Selected Extraction** and click **[Edit]**.
-The main window of the Table component opens.
+The main window of the component opens.

 The majority of the functions of the component can be accessed using the main window.

-### Table Main Window - Functions Overview
+### Functions overview
 The following sections give an overview over the functions that can be accessed over the main component window.
 ![Table Extractor](/img/content/xfa/xfa-table-extractor.png){:class="img-responsive"}

-The following sections contain details on the component:
+More information on working with the Table component is provided in the following sections.

+---

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}